XWARNING: This documentation is for an old version of Exim (latest)

 Early implementations of encrypted SMTP used a different TCP port from normal SMTP, and expected an encryption negotiation to start immediately, instead of waiting for a STARTTLS command from the client using the standard SMTP port.
 The protocol was called “ssmtp” or “smtps”, and port 465 was allocated for this purpose.

-This approach was abandoned when encrypted SMTP was standardized, but there are still some legacy clients that use it.
+This approach was abandoned when encrypted SMTP was standardised, but there are still some legacy clients that use it.
 Exim supports these clients by means of the tls_on_connect_ports global option.
 Its value must be a list of port numbers; the most common use is expected to be:

 tls_on_connect_ports = 465